Reston and Northern Virginia Personal Injury Attorney

 Mr. Hall also achieved a civil settlement against Dr. Cecil Jacobson, a purported infertility expert, aggregating $2.4 million, for defrauding his vulnerable clients in his treatment of them.

-Additionally, Mr. Hall achieved civil verdicts totaling $8 million on behalf of two families who lost daughters in the 2007 Virginia Tech mass shootings (verdicts which the Virginia Supreme Court reversed and entered final judgment for the university).
+Additionally, Mr. Hall achieved civil verdicts totaling $8 million on behalf of two families who lost daughters in the 2007 Virginia Tech mass shootings (verdicts which the Virginia Supreme Court later reversed).

 Personal Philosophy: Go Above & Beyond the Call of Duty